How Bob Dylan’s ‘Hard Rain’ Live Album Went Wrong

-Often, by the end of a tour, a band sports a cohesion forged over many, many dates.
+Often, by the end of a tour, a band boasts a cohesion forged over many, many dates.
 But that wasn’t the case with Dylan and pals, which included ex-David Bowie sideman Mick Ronson and future Americana deity T-Bone Burnett.
 As Janet Maslin famously observed in Rolling Stone: “Hard Rain seemed to come at a time when the Rolling Thunder Revue, so joyful and electrifying in its first performances, had just plain run out of steam.”

 The Revue ended and Bob took a break from touring and recording for a couple of years.
 For many fans, Hard Rain went in the bottom of the Dylan barrel (right next to Self Portrait) – an album better ignored than explored.

 Sometimes, over the years, perceptions can shift.
 And that’s what happened with the Rolling Thunder Revue, helped by the 2002 release of the fifth installment in Dylan’s Bootleg Series, which presented two discs of tracks from the first, and better-loved, leg of the tour.
 Sporting crackling reinventions of ’60s material, intense versions of material from Desire and duets between Dylan and Joan Baez, the set provided a wider perspective on the infamous tour.